Miki-Miki/Node-React-with-JWT-Authenticaton-and-reflecting-XSS/README.md

 This is a small web app designed to show my understanding of Node.js and React.

+## Basic API:
+The web app has a simple api for signing up (creating) a user, and logging them in whilst giving logged-in users a JWT token set to expire in 90 seconds after login.

+The DBMS used for this example is MySQL

 ## Setup:
  - log into your: 'mysql' `mysql -u root -p`
  - create the database `testdb` needed: `create database testdb;`